cyco/WebFun/README.md

 Quick Start
 -----------

-Make sure you have `node` and `yarn` installed.
+Make sure you have `node` (v14 or newer) and `yarn` installed.
 Then run the following steps in your favorite terminal.

 ```bash
 # check out the code